MAXAIR Systems Ramps Up Production to Meet COVID-19 Respiratory Protection Needs

 Uniting together, as we always do when challenged, BMDI expresses its fullest gratitude to all its customers and sends well wishes to everyone impacted by this virus.

-For superior respirator solutions for your healthcare providers treating infectious diseases, contact us at 800-443-3842 or by email at [email protected].
+For superior respirator solutions for your healthcare providers treating infectious diseases, contact us at 800-443-3842 or by email at [email protected]ems.com.

 About Bio-Medical Devices Intl.